Singa-pirate/greyctf24-writeup/misc/grey-divers/README.md

 ![image](image-challenge.png)

+### Summary

+The challenge tests googling and reading skills.
+I had to sift through Hell Diver's wiki pages to find the answer.

 ### Analysis

 From the given image, there are a lot of possible paths from home that corresponds to a flag.
 So out task is to figure out the correct direction to move, to obtain the flag.